Child and Adolescent Psychoanalytic Psychotherapy

 Clinical Training in Child and Adolescent Psychoanalytic Psychotherapy

-The clinical training offered by NSCAP is funded by the NHS and commissioned by Health Education England.
+The clinical training offered by NSCAP is commissioned by NHS England.
 It is accreditated by the Association of Child Psychotherapists (ACP).
 This is a doctoral level training that is run in partnership with the Tavistock Centre, and validated by the University of Essex.

-Trainees undergo a rigorous training within a four-year salaried trainee child and adolescent psychotherapy post in a North of England Child & Adolescent Menthal Health Service, (CAMHS) within an NHS Trust, at times linking with specialist services such as Parent Infant Mental Health or Children Looked After, or third sector organisation providing child and adolescent mental health services.
-The training develops clinical expertise and research skills needed to prepare trainees for work in the NHS as a registered ACP Child and Adolescent Psychotherapist.
+Trainees undergo a rigorous training within a four-year salaried trainee child and adolescent psychotherapy post in a North of England Child & Adolescent Mental Health Service, (CAMHS) within an NHS Trust, at times linking with specialist services such as Parent Infant Mental Health or Children Looked After, or third sector organisation providing child and adolescent mental health services.
+The training develops clinical expertise, senior professional leadership functioning and research skills needed to prepare trainees for work in the NHS as a registered ACP Child and Adolescent Psychotherapist.

-Our annual Clinical Training Open Evening is taking place over Zoom on Thursday 25th November 2021, 6pm - 7:30pm.
+Our annual Clinical Training Open Evening 2023-24 will be taking place on Thursday 9th November 2023.
 If you would like to attend, please email firstname.lastname@example.org with your name, contact details, details of which pre-requisite course you've completed and whether you're in your final year of study or have completed.
-Please note, you must meet the pre-clinical requirements in order to attend the event at the point that you are intending to start the training.
+Please note, you must meet the pre-clinical requirements to attend the event at the point that you are intending to start the training.

 See below for FAQ's.

-I’ve done x/y/z course, am I eligible for the Clinical Training?
+Am I eligible for the Child Psychotherapy Training?

 All candidates must have completed a course of studies in Psychoanalytic Observational Studies or equivalent as this is the pre-clinical requirement for training.
 Further information about this can be found on the ACP website.
-The Psychoanalytic Observational Studies is provided by NSCAP and is a postgraduate part time course, usually completed over 3-4 years.
-Candidates are invited to meet with their Observation Course tutor to discuss their intention to apply for clinical training and any need they may have for additional experience to meet entry requirements prior to application.
+A Psychoanalytic Observational Studies is provided by NSCAP and is a postgraduate part time course, usually completed over 2-3 years.
+Those students interested in training are encouraged to meet with their Observation Course tutor to discuss their intention to apply for the training and any need they may have for additional experience to meet entry requirements prior to application.

 The number of training posts have increases as NSCAP has been commissioned to provide more trainee places as part of the NHS Long Term Workforce Expansion Plan.
 These posts are spread across the Yorkshire and Humber, the Northwest and the Northeast of England.

-How many applications do you get for the clinical training?
+How many applications do you get for the training?
 Is it competitive?

-All applicants for the clinical training programme must have completed the Psychoanalytic Observational Studies, and students on this course who wish to apply for the clinical training are invited to meet with their Course tutor to discuss their intentions.
-This naturally results in a specific pool of eligible applicants for the clinical training programme.
-The process of application and interviews is rigorous and competitive with accessbile opportuntiies for feedback and advice.eligible applicants for the clinical training programme.
+All applicants for the training programme must have completed the Psychoanalytic Observational Studies, and students on this course who wish to apply for the training are invited to meet with their Course tutor to discuss their intentions.
+This naturally results in a specific pool of eligible applicants.
+The process of application and interviews is rigorous and competitive with accessbile opportuntiies for feedback and advice.

 The application process itself is in two distinct parts: